nakshatrasinghh/Amazon-Apparel-Recommendation-System/README.md

 **Run Notebook in Colab 👇**

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nakshatrasinghh/Amazon-Apparel-Recommendation-System/blob/master/Amazon_Recommendation_System.ipynb)

+Click on the icon to run the notebook in colab directly.
+The dataset is already uploaded on my drive, you don't need to download anything to get started :)

 # Message Me
 Feel free to click on the icon to personally message me on Whatsapp if you have any doubts :)